chef/automate/components/docs-chef-io/content/automate/HA_architecture_reference.md

 It is a standard cloud service.
 Later, a series of configurations and installations follows:

-- installing Chef Automate into the Chef Automate instances
+- Installing Chef Automate into the Chef Automate instances.
-- installing Chef Infra Server in all chef-server instances
+- Installing Chef Infra Server in all chef-server instances.
-- installing and configuring **PostgreSQL** into the **postres** instances
+- Installing and Configuring **PostgreSQL** into the **postres** instances.
-- configuring and installing **Elasticsearch** into **elasticsearch** instances, and
+- Configuring and Installing **Elasticsearch** into **elasticsearch** instances.
-- installing a Chef Habitat and creating a supervisor network.
+- Installing a Chef Habitat and creating a supervisor network.

 ### On-premise Deployment (Existing Node) Deployment